networkop/cloudroutesync/README.md

 ## Demo

-Demonstration can be done using any of the providers from the terraform [directory](./terraform).
+Demonstration can be done using any of the supported providers from the terraform [directory](./terraform).
 Here we'll use AWS as an example.

 1. Spin up a test environment with two VMs